sipcapture/heplify/docs/gap_analysis.md

-# Gap Analysis: heplify vs heplify-ng
+# Gap Analysis: heplify vs heplify

-The user requested to check `heplify` features and identify missing capabilities in `heplify-ng`.
+The user requested to check `heplify` features and identify missing capabilities in `heplify`.

 ## Heplify Features NOT in Heplify-NG